TACC/coe-332-sp23/docs/unit07/deployments.rst

     # wild -- a new hello-pvc-deployment pod is getting created automatically!

   # let's exec into the new pod and check it out!
-  $ k exec -it hello-pvc-deployment-5b7d9775cb-7nfhv -- /bin/bash
+  [kube] $ kubectl exec -it hello-pvc-deployment-5b7d9775cb-7nfhv -- /bin/bash

-  $ cat /data/out.txt
+  [container] $ cat /data/out.txt
     Hello, Kubernetes!
     Hello, Kubernetes!